marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

       * One-off token - can be problematic when working with multiple tabs, as each page reload will generate a new token
       * With limited life time, eg. 24h
       * Must be assigned to a single user
-    * Require additional validation before accessing sensitive information (as when accessing user data on Ebay/Allegro)
+    * Require additional authentication before accessing sensitive information (as when accessing user data on Ebay/Allegro)
   * What to watch out for:
     * Mutating data, especially deliting with GET request (this way data can be mutated even using CSS background!)
 * File upload